Anne Hathaway

 Personal Life of Anne Hathaway

-In 2004, Anne began a romantic relationship with Italian entrepreneur Raffaello Follieri, who had established a foundation in the U.S. a year earlier to fund vaccinations for children in impoverished nations.
-However, he later failed to substantiate the intended use of the funds.
+In 2004, Anne started dating Italian entrepreneur Raffaello Follieri, who'd set up a foundation in the U.S. a year earlier supposedly to fund vaccinations for children in poor countries.
+But he later couldn't prove that's where the money actually went.

 Raffaello Follieri, Anne Hathaway's former boyfriend, turned out to be a tyrant and a fraud